MICS-Lab/scyan/README.md

 # Overview

-Scyan is a Bayesian probabilistic model composed of a deep invertible neural network called a Normalizing Flow (the function $f_{\phi}$).
+Scyan is a Bayesian probabilistic model composed of a deep invertible neural network called a Normalizing Flow (see function `f`).
 This network maps a latent distribution of cell expressions into the empirical distribution of cell expressions.
 The latter latent cell distribution is a mixture of gaussian-like distributions representing the sum of a cell-specific term and a population-specific term.
 The latent space is used for interpretability and batch effect correction.
 More details on the methods section of the article.

 <p align="center">
   <img src="./docs/assets/overview.png" alt="overview_image"/>